faassen/katas/router.md

 You may have already wanted to implement pattern matching for `/user/:id`.
 Now is your chance!

-What we want is to have a single route that matches multiple paths.
-For instance, the route `/user/:id` should match with `/user/foo`, and user `/user/bar`, but not with `/somethingelse` or `/user/bar/somethinginaddition`.
+What we want is to be able to declare a single route that matches multiple paths.
+For instance, the route `/user/:id` should match with `/user/foo`, and `/user/bar`, but not with `/somethingelse` or `/user/bar/somethinginaddition`.

 We can decompose a route or a path into steps, so that the route `/user/:id` has two steps, one the hardcoded `user`, and the second the variable `:id`.

+After you have one step working, make sure that it also works with multiple variables in a route, such as `/user/:id/property/:name`.

 In the future we will want to do something with the step in the path that matches `:id`, but we will worry about that later.

-After you have one step working, make sure that it also works with multiple variables in a route, such as `/user/:id/property/:name`.

 ## route precedence